David McCallum: Early life

-McCallum was born 19 September 1933, in Maryhill, Glasgow, the second of two sons of orchestral violinist David McCallum Sr. and Dorothy (née Dorman), a cellist.
+David Keith McCallum was born on 19 September 1933 in Glasgow the second of two sons of orchestral violinist David Fotheringham McCallum and Dorothy McCallum (née Dorman), a cellist.
 When he was three, his family moved to London for his father to play as the leader of the London Philharmonic Orchestra.
 Early in the Second World War, he was evacuated back to Scotland, where he lived with his mother at Gartocharn by Loch Lomond.